ClayFighter 2: Judgment Clay: Reception

 GamePro commented that the game's combo system is improved from the original ClayFighter, but that there are much fewer amusing sound bytes, and the graphics "are less cartoony and more 3D, which should be a plus but isn't.
-Lots of jagged edged and poorly illustrated backgrounds (especially the boxing ring) combine to make a very dull graphical showing".
+Lots of jagged edged and poorly illustrated backgrounds (especially the boxing ring) combine to make a very dull graphical showing."
 They concluded the game to be worthwhile for fans of the first game and fighting game enthusiasts, but not for the average gamer.

-Entertainment Weekly gave the game a B and wrote that "in video games, as in movies, sequels don't often improve on the originals.
-As much as the original Clayfighter thumbed its Play-Doh nose at fighting-game conventions — the hurled projectiles, the roundhouse kicks — this sequel buys into those same conventions, making Clayfighter 2: Judgement Clay closer in spirit to Streetfighter II.
-The backgrounds here are darker and less cartoony, the moves seem much more vicious, and even the addition of goony-looking combatants (including a giant banana) doesn't compensate for the feeling that the original game was much more fun".
+Entertainment Weekly gave the game a B and wrote, "In video games, as in movies, sequels don't often improve on the originals.
+As much as the original Clayfighter thumbed its Play-Doh nose at fighting-game conventions — the hurled projectiles, the roundhouse kicks — this sequel buys into those same conventions, making Clayfighter 2: Judgement Clay closer in spirit to Street Fighter II.
+The backgrounds here are darker and less cartoony, the moves seem much more vicious, and even the addition of goony-looking combatants (including a giant banana) doesn't compensate for the feeling that the original game was much more fun."
 In 1995, Total! ranked the game 77th on their Top 100 SNES Games stating: "A moderately good beat-‘em-up with the added bonus of being chocka with comedy fighters."